chalianwar/chalianwar.github.io/_pages/about.md

 Before joining UMN, I worked at IBM Research as a Research Staff Member in the AI Platforms team.
 In my earlier years, I gained invaluable experience working as a tools developer on several open-source projects (GNU GDB, Embedded Linux, U-Boot, and BusyBox) at Mentor Graphics.

 ### Recent News
 * Paper accepted in VLDB'24 on Storage Compressibility of Pre-Trained ML Models.
+Congratulations to Zhaoyuan, Ammar, and the team!
-Congratulations to Alex, Ammar, and the team!
+* Paper accepted in MSST'24 on Balancing Costs and Durability for Serverless Data.
+Congratulations to Alex, Xinran, and the team!
 * Two new preprints focusing on LLM caching and storage are now available on arXiv!
 * Paper accepted in EuroSys'24.
 Congratulations to Ahmad, Azal, Sam, and the team!
 * Paper accepted in Transactions on Storage.
 Congratulations to Nannan and the team!